innot/argparseDecorator/README.rst

 Requirements
 ============
 * Works best with Python 3.10 or higher
-    - the new type unions with '|' make the annotations múch more readable
+    - the new type unions with '|' make the annotations much more readable
 * Works with Python 3.7+
     - some features require the use of 'from __future__ import annotations'
 * No other dependencies